 Insufficient vitamin B12 can lead to dental disease and eventually tooth loss.
 But fruit and vegetables do not supply this essential nutritional element.
-There are B12-enriched cereals and yeasts and plant milks and soy items available.
-But, they may not contain enough B12 and you might need to supplement your diet to maintain your health.
+There are B12-enriched cereals and yeasts and plant milk and soy items available.
+But, they may not contain enough B12, and you might need to supplement your diet to maintain your health.
 The Vegan Society has helpful advice on the recommended dosages.

 See also: Supplements You Need on a Vegan Diet

 Remineralize with vegan food sources